shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 The C++ input/output library contains a mechanism for reading input from files and writing output to files.
 The mechanism works similarly to `cin` and `cout`, but instead of reading from standard input (`cin`) and writing to standard output (`cout`), a program can read from an input file and write to an output file.
 Note: This is a different mechanism than using the shell's < and > to redirect standard input and standard output.<br>

-The following program (mycat.cpp, provided in 211-starter-pack/211/lab08_mycat) expects the executable to be followed by one command line argument that holds the name of a file containing input.
+The following program (mycat.cpp, provided in the CSCI211 starter-repo `211/lab08_mycat/` directory) expects the executable to be followed by one command line argument that holds the name of a file containing input.
 After the program has been compiled, it can be executed like this:
 ```
 $ ./mycat myfile.in
 ```
 This program reads every line from the myfile.in file and writes it to standard output.
 In this case, argc is 2, argv[0] is `./mycat`, and argv[1] is `myfile.in`.

 ## mycat.cpp
-(the version in 211-starter-pack has more comments)
+(the version in CSCI211 starter-repo has more comments)
 ```cpp
 #include <iostream>
 #include <fstream>